 For when you need a break from the hustle and bustle of the city.

 In a densely populated city like Philadelphia, it’s easy to forget that the countryside actually exists.
 But rural living isn’t as far away as you might think.
 Even though farm and ranch families account for less than two percent of the U.S. population, 87 percent of agricultural products sold nationwide come from family-operated farms.
-That means the beef, corn, and soybean you’re eating likely came from someone’s farm, maybe even one close to Philly.
+That means the beef, corn, and soybean you’re eating likely came from someone’s family farm, maybe even one close to Philly.

 What better way to say thanks to our local farmers than by participating in agritourism?
 Designed to both increase revenue for farmers and provide education to the general public, this increasingly popular practice allows visitors to learn firsthand from farmers and oftentimes stay overnight at the farmstead.
-Here are 10 farm stays in Pennsylvania where you can enjoy all the rural pleasantries (especially the amazing country breakfasts!).
+Here are eight farm stays in Pennsylvania where you can enjoy all the rural pleasantries (especially the amazing country breakfasts!).
 Bonus: They’re all under a four-hour drive from Philadelphia.

 Drive from Philadelphia: 1 hour and 10 minutes (130 Centerville Road, Gordonville)

 Open year-round, this bed and breakfast is situated on an active Amish dairy farm, so you can watch as the family completes daily chores.
 The guest cottage, which has two bedrooms, a kitchen, a full bath, and electricity, can comfortably sleep six.
 Plus, you’ll be served breakfast every day except Sunday.
 A two-night stay for two people costs $105, with a $10 surcharge for every additional guest over age 12.